bjayanta/javascript/readme.md

-# Function
+# Conditional Statement

-- Defination
+- Basic

-    A set of code instruction that a computer can understand to solve a problem and produce a desired result.

 - Classification

-    - Built-in
+    - If
-    - User define
+    - If Else
+    - If Else If

-- Scope
+    - Nested If Else
-- Arrow function
 - Example
 - HW
-    - Math calculator
-    - Age calculator
+    - GPA calculation
+    - Day wise message show

 Thanks.